kgsubs/shawn-tldr/README.md

 # shawn-tldr

 A Claude Code skill that reads an article or video, verifies its claims against independent sources, and tells you whether it's worth your time.
-You get a one-word verdict (GOLD / OKAY / MEH / TRASH) plus a structured brief saved to your Downloads folder.
+You get a one-word verdict (GOLD / OKAY / MEH / TRASH) plus a structured brief.

 ## What it does

-Point it at a URL, paste article text, give it a file path, or drop a YouTube link.
+Point it at a URL, paste article full text, give it a file path, or drop a YouTube link.
 It fetches the content, extracts every factual claim, and verifies each one against at least two independent authoritative sources.
 Then it writes a brief in this structure:

 - VERDICT -- GOLD, OKAY, MEH, or TRASH, with a one-sentence justification
 - BOTTOM LINE -- three to five sentences on the core argument and why it matters